HackYourFuture-CPH/JavaScript/JavaScript3/Week9/classwork/class/exercises.md

 Create those classes.

 ### Part 2:
-Now add the functionality for the methods in the `Calendar` class.
+Now add the functionality for the methods in the `Cv` class.

 ```js
 class Cv {